Variations of primeness and Factorization of ideals in Leavitt Path Algebras: Introduction

 \section{Introduction}

 The multiplicative ideal theory in commutative algebra has been an active area of research with contributions from many researchers including Robert Gilmer and William Heinzer.
 Recently, the development of the multiplicative ideal theory of Leavitt path algebras has become an active area of research.
 Leavitt path algebras are algebraic analogues of graph C*-algebras and are also natural generalizations of Leavitt algebras of type $( )$ constructed by William Leavitt.
 What stands out quite surprising is that, even though Leavitt path algebras are highly non-commutative, the multiplicative ideal theory of Leavitt path algebras is quite similar to that of commutative algebras.
-Specifically, Leavitt path algebras satisfy a number of characterizing properties of special types of commutative integral domains such as the B\'{e}zout domains, the Dedekind domains, the Pr\"{u}fer domains etc., in terms of their ideal properties (see \cite{EEKRR}, \cite{EMR}, \cite{R-2}).
+Specifically, Leavitt path algebras satisfy a number of characterizing properties of special types of commutative integral domains such as the B\'{e}zout domains, the Dedekind domains, the Pr\"{u}fer domains etc., in terms of their ideal properties (see \cite{EEKRR}, \cite {EMR}, \cite{R-2}).
 These integral domains are well-known for admitting satisfactory ideal factorizations.
-Because of this, investigating the factorizations of ideals in a Leavitt path algebra as products or intersections of special types of ideals is quite promising.
+Because of this, investigating the factorizations of ideals in a Leavitt path algebra as products or intersections of special types of ideals such as the prime, the semiprime, the irreducible, the primary ideals is quite promising.
 Prime ideals and their various generalizations play essential role in developing the multiplicative ideal theory of commutative algebras.
 So it is natural to study these notions in the case of Leavitt path algebras to develop its multiplicative ideal theory and the various types of ideal factorizations.
-The theory of prime ideals for Leavitt path algebras has been developed by the third author in \cite{R-1}.
-In this paper we study three different variations in the notion of prime ideals in the context of Leavitt path algebras.
+The theory of prime ideals and that of semi-prime ideals for Leavitt path algebras were developed in \cite{R-1}, \cite{AMR}.
+In this paper we study three different variations in the notion of prime ideals and irreducible ideals in the context of Leavitt path algebras.